kromozome2003/Snowflake-KafkaConnect-Quickstart/Readme.md

 ```
 openssl rsa -in rsa_key.p8 -pubout -out rsa_key.pub
 ```
-below is the file where your public key has been stored (to associate w/Snowflake user : RSA_PU£BLIC_KEY)
+below is the file where your public key has been stored (to associate w/Snowflake user : RSA_PUBLIC_KEY)
 ```
 cat rsa_key.pub
 ```